 This leading, professional degree programme offers a highly practical, real-life approach to interior design and will prepare you for employment within the

+Best Part time Bachelors in Architecture 2016/2017.
 Interested in creating beautiful and practical spaces for people to live, work and play amongst?
 Want to help shape our future and need a qualification to kick start your design career?

 This leading, professional degree programme offers a highly practical, real-life approach to interior design and will prepare you for employment within the industry.
 As the global population grows, so does the demand for innovative designers to create clever and sustainable spatial solutions.
 Your ability to think outside the box will be sought after and you could find work in a broad range of creative areas.
 Career options could include an Interior Designer, Lighting Designer, Furniture Designer, CAD Specialist, Exhibition Designer, Stage Designer or Design Writer/Editor.
 With hard work and commitment, you could set your sights on design company directorial roles.

 Gain a sound knowledge, understanding and practical experience of the design process, developing specialist skills in key aspects of interior design and redesign.
 Choose to study at one of New Zealand's most innovative and progressive design schools and enjoy an industry-focused approach to the unique history, context and philosophy of this field of design.
 Benefit from our excellent workshop facilities, the opportunity to undertake a work placement in a professional practice and the chance to showcase your creative talent.

 Creativity and vision.

 A passion for design.

 The ability to see an idea through from concept to reality.

 The ability to communicate your ideas to others.

 An interest in people and the world around you.